ladykisserr/before-you-interact-/README.md

 # before-you-interact-
-hallo hallooo!! my name is hyunjin! call me by however, i dont mind really, if u know me irl just avoid using my real name hehe, im tryna keep a gap between my irl identity and online, i hope ya can respect that! anyywayyyss, before you interact with me, make sure to read this terms!
+hallo hallooo!! my name is hyunjin! call me by however, i dont mind really, if u know me irl just avoid using my real name hehe, im tryna keep a gap between my irl identity and online, i hope ya can respect that! anyywayyyss, before you interact with me, make sure to read these terms!

 -> DONT and i mean DONT copy or take inspos of my skins!! this is a veryy big no no! i've seen a lot of people try to copy my skins and that reallly really irritates me!
 Dont ever think that i wont notice because i can identify my work very easily!
 Dont take it as an advantage that i wont confront you.
 But one of my friends will! and i will NOT interact with you, if you ever decided to do so.